What are roundworms?

 How are roundworms treated?

-Fortunately, treatment is safe, simple, and relatively inexpensive.
+Fortunately, treatment is safe, simple, and inexpensive.
 Deworming medications (anthelmintics) are given for 2-3 treatments at 2-3 week intervals.
-Because the medication essentially anesthetizes the parasites, these parasites are often visible in the stool after treatment and may still be alive.
-It is also important to note that none of these treatments will kill the migrating larvae or immature forms of the parasite, so repeated treatments or administration of a monthly preventative medication is necessary to completely eliminate the infection.
+These medications work by paralyzing the parasites, causing them to detach from the wall of the intestine and leave the body in the stool.
+It is important to note that none of these treatments will kill the migrating larvae or immature forms of the parasite, so repeated treatments or administration of a monthly preventative medication is necessary to completely eliminate the infection.

 How can I prevent infections?